Skip to content

 4. Select the New Token button to start the configuration.

-5. Provide a descriptive name for the Area 1 token (for example, Area 1 Email Detections), and leave the Enable indexer acknowledgement unchecked.
+5. Provide a descriptive name for the Email Security (formerly Area 1) token (for example, Email Security (formerly Area 1) Email Detections), and leave the Enable indexer acknowledgement unchecked.

 Enter a descriptive name for your new token, but leave Enable indexer acknowledgement checkbox unchecked.